A person laughing with their eyes closed, Dutch landscape in the background

 Week 34: Somerlust

-Met Tim Bleeker at Somerlust Park on Tuesday, a get-together that started as “chilling in the park”, and which turned into grabbing a drink at l’Osteria.
+• Met Tim Bleeker at Somerlust Park on Tuesday, a get-together that started as ā€œchilling in the parkā€, and which turned into grabbing a drink at l’Osteria.
 The venue is not one I can recommend.
 When requesting a bigger table because more people would be coming, the waiter scoffed at us.
 Then he closed the red velvet roped entrance.
-Later, his colleague told me people often just barge into the venue, ignoring waiters' requests.
-(Continue)
+Later, his colleague told me people often just barge into the venue, ignoring waiters’ requests.
+I couldn’t imagine the type of person that would do this, and then I looked around.

 Norway et al